chloevoyer/chloevoyer.github.io/_pages/en/about.md

 social: true # includes social icons at the bottom of the page
 ---

-MSc student in Mental Health at McGill University who was awarded **3 scholarships** during my first year as a masters student, seeking to pursue graduate research on the efficacy of workplace interventions in adults living with mental illness.
+MSc student in Mental Health at McGill University who was awarded **3 scholarships** during my first year as a masters student.

-My recent **academic work** focuses on understanding the impact of psychosocial interventions on individuals with ADHD in the workplace.
-I aim to provide valuable insights that can contribute to improving the quality of work life for individuals with ADHD.
+My recent **academic work** focuses on understanding the impact of psychosocial interventions in adults with ADHD in the workplace.